opencv/opencv/doc/tutorials/calib3d/camera_calibration/camera_calibration.markdown

 calibration and saving function.
 Again, I'll not show the saving part as that has little in common with the calibration.
 Explore the source file in order to find out how and what:
 @snippet samples/cpp/tutorial_code/calib3d/camera_calibration/camera_calibration.cpp run_and_save
-We do the calibration with the help of the @ref cv::calibrateCamera function.
+We do the calibration with the help of the @ref cv::calibrateCameraRO function.
 It has the following
 parameters:

 -   The object points.
 This is a vector of *Point3f* vector that for each input image describes how